Platform-OS/pos-module-permission/README.md

 ### Hooks

-You can read more about `hooks` at [Hook module's](https://github.com/hosszukalman/pos-module-hook) page.
+You can read more about `hooks` at [Core module's](https://github.com/hosszukalman/pos-module-core) page.

 #### `permission`